cni-iisc/cni-website/_newsletters/2023/may.md

       description: by Professor Shweta Jain from IIT Ropar on 9th May @4pm
       url: https://youtu.be/7ApB6KN5Drc

-    - name: Reliable object detection and identification in adverse conditions
+    - name: "Reliable object detection and identification in adverse conditions"
       description:  by Kshitiz Bansal from the University of California on 23rd May @4pm
       url: https://youtu.be/5d3UjPQuTcQ

-     - name: CNI Digital Defenders Cybersecurity Hackathon 2023
+     - name: "CNI Digital Defenders Cybersecurity Hackathon 2023"
        description: "organized by CySecK, CNI, and Cisco India.
 Registration starting May 11"
        url: https://cni.iisc.ac.in/hackathons/digital-defenders-hackathon-2023